-Sonoma and Napa Wine Country Family Holiday Fun
+Sonoma & Napa Wine Country Family Holiday Fun

-Here are some selected family-friendly events and happenings, as well as a few of our favorite places to visit in the Wine Country.
-There's nothing quite like taking in the Wine Country scenery (and maybe a glass of Pinot Noir) on a crisp and clear December day!
+Here are some selected family-friendly holiday events and happenings in Sonoma and Napa, as well as a few of our favorite places to visit in the Wine Country.
 Some of these events require tickets or advance reservations, so make sure you check for availability before you go.

 Other Places to Visit for Family Fun